jamesplease/react-media-ui/README.md

 The `Image` component accepts all of the same props as `<img/>`.

-It also accepts a few additional props, all of which are optional:
+It also accepts a few additional props that most people won't need to use.
+All of these additional props are optional:

 | Prop             | Type   | Default value | Description                                                                                                                                            |
 | ---------------- | ------ | ------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------ |